Subscribe to our monthly newsletter to hear about future classes.

 Using antique cutlery and your hands, each 3-day event transforms two pigs of heritage breed into fresh, cured and cooked pork.

 This 3-day course is unparalleled in breadth and depth of porcine harvesting.
 Anyone who wants to seriously learn the art of pork provender for the farm, homestead or home kitchen will want to take this course.
 In the industry, we offer the fullest range of experience.
 We hope you will consider how this course will impact the life of you and your family and come learn with us.

 A Video of What to Expect

 Each day, we start at 9:00am and we break bread together and commemorate our work with an afternoon meal.
 Our ingredients come from the pig and from our garden.
-Locally roasted coffee and Jersey cream are provided each day.
+Delicious coffee and cream are provided each day.
 Classes usually continue well into the afternoon or early evening and finish when the larder is full.
 In any case, we work at your pace.
 Bring notepads and filming devices.